Red Lentil & Spinach Dahl

 Method:

-• Put lentil into a medium-size saucepan with a fitted lid.
-Add stock and water, then turn heat to high and bring to boil.
+• Add lentils into a medium-sized saucepan with a fitted lid.
+Add stock and water, turn heat to high and bring to boil.
 Skim off any white foam that comes to the surface with a spoon and discard.
-Turn heat down to a simmer, place lid on, and leave to cook for 20 minutes until a porridge consistency has been reached.
-Once finished cooking, remove from heat, with lid left on.

 • Add onions, garlic and ginger, and sauté for 15 minutes, or until onions are soft and clear.
-Add turmeric and canned tomatoes, and cook for 10 minutes, stirring occasionally.

 Notes: